Icewater1402/Financial-Analysis/README.md

 * Data export works as intended so far.
 Multiple sheets of month summary and overall summary of simple averages and totals
 * Future updates include: Importing salaries, importing positive values, "money saved", and repeated billings

+## 10/11/2024
+* Fixed issue with table not existing upon running code
+* Added essentials category where user can pick categories they want to list as essential
+* Issue with format of "snapshot" in excel export
+* Future idea: allow users to manually input income (as the program ignores all positive values)